prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## Why We Crave Approval

 Humans are inherently social creatures.
 From early evolution, being part of a tribe or group meant survival.
+This is deeply wired into our <a href="https://prashantkikani.com/blog/adaptability" target="_blank">adaptive</a> nature.
 This need for acceptance runs deep in our psychology.
 In the modern context, being liked or accepted by our peers doesn't just fulfill an emotional need-it provides social capital, professional opportunities, and a sense of belonging.

 But in a world of hyperconnectivity, where social media “likes” and external validation have become easy metrics of our worth, this natural inclination has taken on new forms.
 The pressure to present a "curated version" of ourselves-whether in person or online-often leads us to suppress our true thoughts and feelings in favor of what we think will make us more likable, cool, or popular.